ConservationColorado/conservationcolorado.github.io/content/en/blog/migrating-password-managers/index.md

 This was obviously painful, but it was the only way for us to regain control of the situation.
 We set aside time for this over the course of one week.

-In situations like this, keep your staff informed.
-Remember that you serve them!
+In situations like this, we strive to keep our staff informed.
+Remember that, as an organization admin,  you serve your staff!
 Empathize with the fact that internet security is not at the top of most people's interesting activity list.
-Keep your discussions clear and actionable!
-Avoid jargon -- it's easy to miscommunicate with.
-People don't need to know about PBKDFs and related varieties, or how LastPass should have long ago introduced a more [memory-hard key derivation function](https://en.wikipedia.org/wiki/Argon2).
+Keeping your discussions clear, actionable, and free from jargon to communicate the important stuff well.
+People don't need to know about PBKDFs, or how LastPass should have introduced a more [memory-hard key derivation function](https://en.wikipedia.org/wiki/Argon2).
 Spare those details ;)

 Even if you work in a technical setting, strive to make working with your organization's security policies simple.
-Make yourself available to answer questions, whether at help desks, info sessions, or chat spaces.
+Make yourself available to answer questions at help desks, info sessions and chat spaces.

 Regular conversations about security benefit you in situations like this.
 Share and discuss plenty of resources like the following: